-Tiles offer a foolproof way to upgrade a home and add a dash of color— and glamor.
+Tiles offer a foolproof way to upgrade a home and add a dash of color— and glamour.

-In some cases, tile installation can double as art, serving as a punctuation mark or a subtle dose of pattern.
+In some cases, tile installation can double as art.
+It serves as a punctuation mark or a subtle dose of pattern.
 Both in the bathroom and the kitchen space, it pays to think outside the box—and outside the big box hardware stores—when selecting your materials and plotting a pattern that makes the right statement and the most sense for a particular area.
-Here are 10 of Native Trails’ favorite tile ideas and almost as many of our favorite tile companies, several of which we adore so much that we’ve used them over and over again in our product photo shoots.
+Here are 10 of Native Trails’ favorite tile ideas and almost as many of our favorite tile companies.
+Several of which we adore so much that we’ve used them over and over again in our product photo shoots.

-1. Subway.
 Before you hit the snooze button on the subway tile trend, consider the incredible versatility of this tile.
-Available in glossy, matte, or crackled finishes, and in countless colors and sizes, subway tile provides plenty of room to play, as it’s the perfect complement to a range of design styles, from modern to rustic, and of course to our beloved farmhouse sinks.We’re big fans of the subway tile selection at Fireclay Tile, an eco-minded company based in Northern California that handcrafts its tiles from top-quality recycled materials—even forming some tiles from old TV monitors and toilets.
-To impart a country cottage vibe that won’t soon go out of style, pair Fireclay Tile with an apron sink; see its tile with our nickel finish Farmhouse Duet Pro above.
+Available in glossy, matte, or crackled finishes, and in countless colors and sizes, subway tile provides plenty of room to play.
+It’s the perfect complement to a range of design styles, from modern to rustic, and of course to our beloved farmhouse sinks.We’re big fans of the subway tile selection at Fireclay Tile, an eco-minded company based in Northern California that handcrafts its tiles from top-quality recycled materials.
+They even form some tiles from old TV monitors and toilets.
+To impart a country cottage vibe that won’t soon go out of style, pair Fireclay Tile with an apron sink.
+See its tile with our nickel finish Farmhouse Duet Pro above.

-2. Carrara marble.
-Because it’s simply stunning, Cararra marble tiles have been the backdrop of choice for many of our product photo shoots, including this one of our rustic Chardonnay Vanity and its corresponding reclaimed wood mirror.
+Because it’s simply stunning, Cararra marble tiles have been the backdrop of choice for many of our product photo shoots.
+Including this one of our rustic Chardonnay Vanity and its corresponding reclaimed wood mirror.

-4. Slate.
-Moody, simple, and timeless, slate tiles are said to last forever, having been formed beneath the ocean as layers of sediments are compressed over time.
+Moody, simple, and timeless, slate tiles are said to last forever.
+They were formed beneath the ocean as layers of sediments are compressed over time.
 We appreciate how slate’s rich natural color and subtle texture spotlights our Hana nickel bathroom sink.

-7. Glass mosaic.
-One of our hands-down favorite glass tile manufacturers, Oceanside Glass Tile, has channeled California beach mojo and great design into its Glass Mosaics collection, which you see here behind our Zuma angled copper apron sink.
+One of our favorite glass tile manufacturers, Oceanside Glass Tile, has channeled California beach design into its Glass Mosaics collection.
+See it here behind our Zuma angled copper apron sink.
 Oceanside’s glass tile is made primarily from silica sand, an abundant natural resource, and pre-consumer and/or post-consumer recycled bottle glass from curbside recycling programs.
 Ann Sacks is another purveyor of luxurious glass tile, home to hundreds of dazzling tile colors.

-8. Orientation.
 Feeling stumped over endless tile choices?
-Change the way you’re looking at things—literally—and consider installing your favorite tile at an angle, in a chevron or herringbone pattern, or stacking it vertically rather than horizontally, as we did with the fabulous smoky blue Heath Ceramics tile pictured behind Kohani, one of our hammered copper vessel sinks.
-Heath is well loved by designers for the subtle and enticing variations in its classy handmade tile, the perfect accompaniment to an artisan sink.
+Change the way you’re looking at things—literally—and consider installing your favorite tile at an angle, in a chevron or herringbone pattern, or stacking it vertically rather than horizontally.
+We did this with the fabulous smoky blue Heath Ceramics tile pictured behind Kohani, our hammered copper vessel sink.
+Designers love Heath for the subtle and enticing variations in its classy handmade tile, the perfect accompaniment to an artisan sink.
 Many residential designers aren’t afraid to admit that they lay out tile on a floor or countertop prior to deciding on a pattern.

-9. Metal.
-From stainless steel to bronze to copper, metallic backsplashes—both in sheets cut to size and in tile form—are increasingly used to add sparkle and sophistication to kitchen and bath spaces.
-We especially like to see metallic backsplashes used behind a copper bar sink, as the glitz befits a bar space; mirrored tiles offer the same effect.
+From stainless steel to bronze to copper, metallic backsplashes—both in sheets cut to size and in tile form—add sparkle and sophistication to kitchen and bath spaces.
+We especially like to see metallic backsplashes used behind a copper bar sink, as the glitz befits a bar space.
+Mirrored tiles offer the same effect.
 An added bonus: candelight and under-cabinet lighting accentuate the reflective quality of a metallic backsplash.
 The copper tile pictured here is the work of Artistic Tile, from its “La Leaf” collection of gold, silver, and copper leaf tile.